1. When does the employer need an answer?

 Keep a copy of your acceptance letter for your files.

-Complete the process by notifying LCS of your acceptance.
-LCS must maintain thorough employment records and statistics for the law school's accreditation, and we greatly appreciate our students' assistance in keeping us informed.
+Complete the process by notifying OCS of your acceptance.
+OCS must maintain thorough employment records and statistics for the law school's accreditation, and we greatly appreciate our students' assistance in keeping us informed.
 We alos enjoy being able to congratulate you on your success!

 1. When does the employer need an answer?